 Nuclear war between US and Russia ‘would leave five billion starving’

-‘The data tell us one thing: we must prevent a nuclear war from ever happening,’ co-author says
+‘The data tells us one thing: we must prevent a nuclear war from ever happening,’ co-author says

-An estimated five billion people – three-quarters of the world population – would be left starving in the event of a nuclear war between the US and Russia, according to new research.
+An estimated 5 billion people – three-quarters of the world population – would be left starving in the event of a nuclear war between the US and Russia, according to new research.

-Crop yields around the world would be slashed becuse nuclear weapons would trigger firestorms that release sun-blocking soot into the atmosphere, researchers found.
+Crop yields around the world would be slashed because nuclear weapons would trigger firestorms that release sun-blocking soot into the atmosphere, researchers found.

 While this was the largest potential conflict considered, scientists also looked at what would happen in smaller nuclear wars and found billions would still die due to the obliteration of global food systems.